Security

 This can include attachments to files such as pdfs, spreadsheets, Word documents and even photographs, all stored in the FileStore system.

 (Incidentally, another claimed benefit of cloud computing is a saving on hardware.
-This is true for large government and corporate users who require massive servers and then could just manage with desktop systems to access those remote servers.
+This may be true for large government and corporate users who require massive servers and then could just manage with desktop systems to access those remote servers.
 But, for small business users, they only generally user smaller computer systems anyway, so there is unlikely to be any significant savings to be made).

 Storm clouds approachingForecast: Storms approaching